GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/RCC/RCC.md

 The `rcc_data_types.h` vocabulary layer prevents RCC-specific aliases from leaking into the repository-wide Core type gateway.
-It also owns the read-only frequency snapshot because that structure reports Driver state; it does not request a configuration. `rcc_config.h` separately builds all accepted configuration values and writable descriptors on those aliases.
+It also owns the read-only frequency snapshot because that structure reports Driver state; it does not request a configuration. `rcc_defines.h` builds every accepted symbolic value and pure Driver-domain selector guard on those aliases.
+`rcc_config.h` includes that vocabulary and owns only writable descriptors.
-Codec consumes that configuration vocabulary directly without including the public `rcc.h` Driver header. `rcc_defines.h` remains intentionally smaller: it owns only selectors and constants used by observational APIs.
+Codec consumes `rcc_defines.h` directly without depending on either the configuration-structure layer or the public `rcc.h` Driver header.

 `rcc.h` includes these three public vocabulary headers, but it does not include `rcc_codec.h`, `rcc_ll.h`, or a Core RCC register header.
 The gate and